Skip to content

 danilo and sharon squarespace photography example

-Danilo & Sharon’s website’s specialty is the hero video, making this online photography portfolio very attractive.
+Danilo & Sharon’s website specializes in the hero video, making this online photography portfolio very attractive.

-While the structure is on the minimalist side, the page still has catchy elements to keep you focused (like loading content on a scroll).
+While the structure is minimalist, the page still has catchy elements to keep you focused (like loading content on a scroll).

 Plus, you’ll find an Instagram feed and a “book an appointment” button at the bottom, before the simple footer.